 I really adore the challenge of designing stained glass panels and at my workshop you can browse plans and images of past commissions as well as discuss your own projects.

 It was a great honour during 2017 for me to be asked to produce a stained glass window for the home of John Ruskin, Brantwood, located adjacent Coniston Water in the Lake District.
 The panel featuring thrush and blackbirds is located above the entrance doorway to the Terrace Restaurant.

-Prior to opening the new d c glass workshop I traded happily as Debbie’s Shed from my old home in Silverdale on the edge of Morecambe Bay for the previous 10 years.
+Prior to opening the new d c stained glass studio I traded happily as Debbie’s Shed from my old home in Silverdale on the edge of Morecambe Bay for the previous 10 years.